Paediatric occupational therapists assess and treat children who have difficulties that affect their ability to do every day physical activities.

 What is Occupational Therapy?

-Occupational Therapy aims to support people to take part in daily activities (occupations) to improve their health, independence and wellbeing.
+Occupational Therapy is a profession that supports people to take part in activities of daily living or occupations which improve their health, independence and wellbeing.

 How does an Occupational Therapist work with Children and Young People?

 Occupational Therapists work together with children, families, school settings, and other health professionals, to enable children and young people to achieve their potential.
 This may involve providing support to children and young people for:

 - developing the skills needed for self-care tasks (e.g. tooth-brushing, toileting, washing, dressing, eating).